top of page

 Saved people of the earth,

-Hebrews 2:3 (NIV) says, How shall we escape if we ignore so great a salvation?
+Hebrews 2:3 (NIV): how shall we escape if we ignore so great a salvation?...

-This salvation, the redeeming of our entire being back to its Creator, is so magnificent it comes with an unsettling warning: how shall we escape if we ignore it?
-Yet, like the post-exilic Jews of Haggai's day, we ignore it, instead focusing our best energies on our jobs, houses, possessions, families, relationships, hobbies.
-And, like the Jews of Malachi's day, we give God and His salvation package whatever is left of our time and energy--diseased and crippled offerings we would never dare give our boss or best friend or prized lover.
+This salvation, the redeeming of our entire being back to its Creator, is so magnificent it comes with an unsettling warning: how shall we escape if we ignore or neglect it?
+Yet, like the post-exilic Jews of Haggai's day, we ignore it, we neglect it, instead focusing our best energies on our jobs, houses, possessions, families, relationships, hobbies.
+Like the Jews of Malachi's day, we give God and His salvation package whatever is left of our time and energy--diseased and crippled offerings we would never dare give our boss or best friend or prized lover.

 The Privileges & Responsibilities of Our Salvation Package

-We were created in the image of our Creator.
+We were designed in the image of our Creator.
 This means several things, but one of them is that our being is a trinity, like Him.
 We are one being in three persons or entities: spirit, soul, and body.
-See 1Thessalonians 5:23 and Hebrews 4:12.
+1Thessalonians 5:23 (NKJV, underline mine): Now may the God of peace Himself sanctify you completely; and may your whole spirit, soul, and body be preserved blameless at the coming of our Lord Jesus Christ.

 Spirit